Codecademy/docs/content/javascript/concepts/this/this.md

 showProp.call(obj2,"The property is");
 // Output: The property is 37

-// The apply() method takes an array as its second argument
+// The .apply() method takes an array as its second argument

 showProp.apply(obj1,["The property is"]);
 // Output: The property is 23